- California Landlord-Tenant Laws: An Overview

 What is the quickest the tenant can be evicted in California?

-According to California landlord tenant laws, the eviction process can start on the fourth day after a tenant is given a three-day notice to pay rent or leave.
+The eviction process can start on the fourth day after a tenant is given a three-day notice to pay rent or leave.
 A three-day notice to vacate is also delivered if they are engaging in criminal behavior.

 What repairs are landlords responsible for in California?